Miner boys hold off late Bingham rally

 He said his team needs to play with more confidence, which is something he and his coaching staff will instill with positive reinforcement.

-"In Park City, we like to talk about things we want to do right rather than about what we're doing wrong," he said.
+"In Park City, we like to talk about things we want to do right rather than about what we’re doing wrong," he said.
+"We’ll work our conversation with our players from a positive perspective and get down to business.
+We have good athletes, we just need to have confident athletes."

 Overall, Langendorf was pleased with the team effort, and noted a couple of standouts, including goalie Sheridan Buchholz and midfielder Jackson Burton.